 Privilege of Supply

-9.8 With the exception of (i) Promotions and (ii) Grocery products which have not been stocked, displayed or listed by the Co-operative in the immediate preceding 365 days in respect of 25% or more of its stores where the payment reflects a reasonable estimate by the Co-operative of the risk run by stocking, displaying or listing such Grocery products, the Co-operative shall not directly or indirectly Require the Supplier to make any Payment as a condition of stocking, listing or displaying the Supplier’s Grocery product.
-Nothing in this Term shall prevent the parties freely agreeing commercial arrangements involving payments for stocking, displaying or listing of Grocery products provided that the reasons for doing so are objectively justifiable and transparent and that the commercial arrangements are applied fairly and consistently.
+10.7 With the exception of (i) Promotions and (ii) Groceries which have not been stocked, displayed or listed in the immediate preceding 365 days in respect of 25% or more of stores where the payment reflects a reasonable estimate by Co-op of the risk run by stocking, displaying or listing such Groceries, Co-op shall not directly or indirectly Require the Supplier to make any Payment as a condition of stocking, listing or displaying the Supplier’s Groceries.
+Nothing in this clause shall prevent the parties freely agreeing commercial arrangements involving payments for stocking, displaying or listing of Groceries provided that the reasons for doing so are objectively justifiable and transparent and that the commercial arrangements are applied fairly and consistently.
 Any such commercial arrangement shall be agreed in writing in advance between the parties.